JohnBinford/AppleWood-Pointe/Collateral/Original.md

 ## Recent Member Suggestions and things to think about:

 -  Linelle J. sent this recommendation after checking out the new diagrams.
-   -  The actual workroom isn't really that big so we will need to be smart with our layout.<br>  More than ever, I think that every piece of equipment has to be on wheels.</br>  We should also strive to use the Applewood library to store all of our books and reference material.
+   -  The actual workroom isn't really that big so we will need to be smart with our layout.<br>  More than ever, I think that every piece of equipment has to be on wheels.<br>  We should also strive to use the Applewood library to store all of our books and reference material.
 - During the Fall Luncheon, John-B. Determined that the ventilation provided will NOT be useful for a paint booth. <br>  (A ton of things change if a "hood" is involved due to code.)
 We will need to "build" our own.
   - John-B. will be talking to Colleen about getting locking receptables on the ceiling for electrical Cable drops.
 (Both 110 and 220, Single phase.)
 Google "cable drop".